-Note: An example of an “approvable” Psych Pool IRB application is available for you to use as a reference.* In order to abide by copyright laws, published data instruments originally used in this study (appendices F-H) have been omitted from this modified application.
+Note: An excellent example of an “approvable” Psych Pool IRB application (updated January, 2017) is available for you to use as a reference.* In order to abide by copyright laws, published data instruments originally used and submitted in this study (appendices F-H) have been omitted from this modified application.

 1. IRB Application Form

 All JCU faculty, staff, or student researchers must complete the IRB Application for Human Participant Research form for research projects involving human participants.
 See the IRB Application Guidelines for general instructions on how to complete the application form.
 Please remember that you (and all members of your study team, if you are working in a group) must sign and date the last page of the application form.
 Your faculty advisor’s signature is also required on the first page of the form (Item 3c).